Hydrogen and Helium atoms in strong magnetic fields

 \subsection{The Helium Atom}

-For magnetic fields in the range we solved the set of coupled Hartree-Fock equations given in Eq.(24) for different values of the magnetic field strength parameter.
-We shall however be showing the results obtained for the states corressponding to and corresponding to the three most tightly bound states of helium.
-The two electrons are taken to posess azimuthal quantum numbers given by and respectively with .
-We consider here in the study only the fully spin-polarised states, thus each of the electrons has its spin anti-aligned with the magnetic field as assumed in the derivation of Eq.
-(24).
-These states have been seen to be the most tightly bound states of helium in strong magnetic fields \cite{Ruder94}.
-It is to be noted that the binding energies are reported in units of Rydberg energy in the Coulomb potential of nuclear charge (alternatively called atomic units or simply a.u.)
+For the helium atom, we solved the set of coupled Hartree-Fock equations given in Eq.~(\ref{eq:22}), for different values of the magnetic field strength parameter, for the three tightly bound states and .
+It is to be noted that the binding energies are reported in units of Rydberg energy in the Coulomb potential of nuclear charge (i.e., in units of $E_{Z\infty}$, as defined earlier).